Duties and responsibilities for both civil sub-engineers and civil engineers.

 9. Health and Safety:

-• Develop and enforce safety protocols for the site.
+Devise safety rules for the site.

-10. Innovation and Continuous Improvement:
+10. Innovation and Continuing Improvement:

 Post a Comment